Ted Noffs Foundation: The 1980s

-Thousands of weddings and naming ceremonies were conducted by Ted at Wayside, across Sydney and interstate.
+Thousands of weddings and naming ceremonies were conducted by Ted Noffs at Wayside, across Sydney and interstate.
 The outreach work to the young people, disadvantaged, homeless and drug addicted residents of the Cross continued with the establishment of the Shepherd of the Streets program.

 But as the decade continued the strain from Ted’s ever-increasing workload started to show.
 In 1987, he suffered a massive stroke and was unable to return to work.
 Wife Margaret and son Wesley assumed leadership roles and assured that Ted’s work and legacy would be maintained.

 Despite Ted’s illness, the Wayside Chapel, with Margaret at the helm, continued to support people in need.
 The crisis centre was receiving some 2000 calls a month and thousands more visited the Chapel to find acceptance and judgment-free assistance.

 The 1990s

 In 1990, Wesley Noffs and his wife Amanda took on leadership roles with the Wayside Foundation.

 Both had come to believe that appropriate scientific research should assess the needs of any prevention or treatment program, be integral to the development of its structure and delivery and also evaluate its effectiveness and efficiency in both the short and long terms.

 In 1992, the Wayside Foundation is renamed the Ted Noffs Foundation in honour of Ted’s life’s work.
 The Noffs family goes its separate way, leaving the church and the Wayside Chapel behind.

 Following extensive research commissioned by the NSW Health Department, in 1995, Wesley and Amanda establish the Program for Adolescent Life Management (PALM) as Australia’s first residential drug treatment program for young people.

-In 1996, a non-residential (outclients) program is established for young people with drug and/or alcohol related issues.
+In 1996, a non-residential (out-clients) program is established for young people with drug and/or alcohol related issues.
 This adds and evidence-based, early intervention component to the Ted Noffs Foundation’s suite of services.

 Wesley Noffs was recognised for his pioneering work in the field of youth drug treatment by his appointment to the position of Chairman of the NSW Drug Offensive Council in 1994 and to the Australian National Council on Drugs in 1997.

 Amanda Noffs created the first free legal aid service (ASK) for young people.
 She also served on the boards of many non-government organisations and was an Official Visitor to Juvenile Detention Centres in NSW.

-Sadly, in April 1995, Reverend Ted Noffs passed away after many years of debilitating illness.
+Sadly, in April 1995, Reverend Ted Noffs died after many years of debilitating illness.